Affiliate marketing can be loosely devised as a method for those selling products and/or services…

-Launched in 2003 as a News York City news and lifestyle blog, co-founders Jake Dobkin and Jen Chung have since expanded the franchise to cover eight cities across the US, Canada, UK, and China.
-Covering local news, food, arts, and entertainment, the Gothamist blog family generates income through advertising.
+Launched in 2003 as a New York City news and lifestyle blog, co-founders Jake Dobkin and Jen Chung have since expanded the franchise to cover eight cities across the US, Canada, UK, and China.
+Covering local news, food, arts, and entertainment, the Gothamist blog family generate income through advertising.

 In 2017, the brand was bought by news media company DNAinfo.